bodhi-project/spirit-and-nature/content/stories-from-world-games.md

 In the World Game, I hear stories which end well.
 Sometimes beings die, but then they come back, or sometimes ‘baddies’ attack but the ‘goodies’ win.
 The stories presented here are both co-productions.
 In both stories the penguin is the main figure but this is pure coincidence!
 The second story was written two years after the first one and the children had not heard about the first penguin story.

-# Penguin Imhoff
+# Penguin Imhoff by Aloe & Alexandra

-Aloe & Alexandra came with a fully written story, they enacted it in the sandbox and I made a little movie.
-This is the first time that children wrote a story down on paper, they seem to like that.
-It makes them feel that they can be storywriters, and they surely are.
-Here is the story:

 This little penguin is called Fred Imhoff.
 He is a very rich penguin and really likes going on holidays.
 It is his summer vacation and he wants to go to a really posh beach.
 He packs all his things.
 He wants to do some snorkeling.
 By mistake he doesn’t put on his normal glasses, he puts on his goggles.
 His goggles make him see things differently and because he doesn’t see well, he reads the ticket wrong.